 The 'Battle of Peleliu' became a matter of controversy in the USA as a result of the island’s lack of strategic value and the high casualty rate.
 The defenders possessed no means of interfering with potential US operations in the Philippine islands group, and the airfield captured on Peleliu did not play a key role in subsequent operations.
 Instead, the Ulithi atoll in the Caroline islands group was used as a staging base for the 'Iceberg' invasion of Okinawa.
 The high casualty rate exceeded those all other amphibious operations during the Pacific War.

-In addition, few news reports were published about the battle because Rupertus’s prediction of a 'three days' victory motivated only six reporters to report from shore.
+In addition, few news reports were published about the battle because Rupertus’s prediction of a four-day victory motivated only six reporters to report from shore.
 The battle was also overshadowed by MacArthur’s return to the Philippine islands group and the Allies' push toward Germany in Europe.

 The 'Battle for Angaur' and the 'Battle of Peleliu' showed the US forces the pattern of future Japanese island defences, but the US forces made few adjustments for the 'Detachment' battle for Iwo Jima and the 'Iceberg' battle for Okinawa.
 The pre-assault naval bombardment at Iwo Jima was only slightly more effective than that at Peleliu, but at Okinawa the preliminary shelling was much improved.
 Frogmen performing underwater demolition at Iwo Jima confused the Japanese by sweeping both coasts, but later alerted Japanese defenders to the exact assault beaches at Okinawa.
 The US ground forces at Peleliu gained experience in assaulting heavily fortified positions such as they would find again on Okinawa.

 On the recommendation of Halsey, the planned occupation of Yap island in the Caroline islands group was cancelled.
-Halsey had actually recommended that the landings on Peleliu and Angaur be canceled, too, and their marines and soldiers be thrown instead into the 'King II' assault on Leyte island, but was overruled by Nimitz.
+Halsey had actually recommended that the landings on Peleliu and Angaur be cancelled, too, and their marines and soldiers be committed instead to the 'King II' assault on Leyte island, but was overruled by Nimitz.